jeffizhungry/stack-of-books/golang.md

     * good example of a full technology stack with Go at its core
     * this gives examples of building rpms, unittest coverage, gathering metrics, CICD

-- [Gotchas and common mistakes in Go] (http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html)
+- [50 Shades of Go: Gotchas and common mistakes in Go] (http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html)

 - [Ten Useful Techniques in Go] (http://arslan.io/ten-useful-techniques-in-go)